Home Directory Storage Quota

 conda env remove --name <your environment>

-If you have pulled any containers to the HPC using Singularity, you can clean your container cache in your /home/<username> directory by running the following command from a compute node:
+If you have pulled any containers to the HPC using Apptainer, you can clean your container cache in your /home/<username> directory by running the following command from a compute node:

-To avoid your ~/.singularity directory filling up, you can set a temporary directory for when you pull a container to store the cache in that location; an example of this procedure (where <project> is your PI’s /work directory) is the following:
+To avoid your ~/.apptainer directory filling up, you can set a temporary directory for when you pull a container to store the cache in that location; an example of this procedure (where <project-name> is your PI’s /projects directory) is the following:

-Then, pull the container using Singularity as usual.
+Then, pull the container using Apptainer as usual.

 Cache